dorozcom/face_recognition_docker_virtual_machine/README.md

 The following commands are necessary so that you can run the live webcam samples and get the output when running this container from within a virtual machine
 You have to make sure you virtual machine is able to see the camera device (please see lsusb).

+When you fork ageitgey/face_recognition just update the Dockerfile in there with the one in this repository.

-## Make sure that on your host, before running the container you execute:
+## Make sure that on your host, before running the container you should execute:
 ```
 $ xhost +
 ```